-This article is a continuation of a series about the Pittsburgh Steelers coaches that preceded Chuck Noll, Bill Cowher & Mike Tomlin.
+This article is a continuation of a series about the Pittsburgh Steelers coaches that preceded Chuck Noll, Bill Cowher, and Mike Tomlin.
 I read several scores of newspaper articles from the Pittsburgh Post-Gazette, Pittsburgh Press & Pittsburgh Courier.
-Pro Football Reference was used as a reference for the statistical data.
-I’ve interjected my own opinion but have quoted articles directly, so you can get a sense of what Pittsburgh football fans were reading at the time.
+Pro Football Reference used as a reference for the statistical data.
+I’ve interjected my own opinion but quoted articles directly, so you can get a sense of what Pittsburgh football fans were reading at the time.

-College football was still considered the higher pastime than the professional football league that had but nine franchises in 1936, down from a peak of 22 teams in 1926.
-A tenth team was added in 1937, the Cleveland Rams who are now back in Los Angeles.
+College football considered the higher pastime than professional football.
+The NFL consisted of just nine franchises in 1936, down from a peak of 22 teams in 1926.
+A tenth team added in 1937.
+The Cleveland Rams who are now back in Los Angeles.

 Various college all-star teams would play the professionals but the big one was at Chicago.
 The games were very competitive and would attract large crowds.
-The September 1st, 1937 game between the College All-Stars and the Green Bay Packers had 84,560 fans watching the “rah rah kids” defeat the paid-to-play men 6-0.
+The September 1, 1937 game between the College All-Stars and the Green Bay Packers had 84,560 fans watching the “rah rah kids” defeat the “paid-to-play” men 6-0.

 The writer of that article had good information.
-It was announced on February 3rd that Rooney was offering Johnny Blood the job since Bach had decided to leave Pittsburgh for Niagara.
-The potential deal breaker was that Blood had an application for a Minnesota franchise to enter the National Football league.
-He would be owner/coach and probably a player to if the application was accepted.
+It was announced on February 3 that Rooney was offering Johnny Blood the job since Bach decided to leave Pittsburgh for Niagara.
+The potential deal breaker was Blood’s applying for a Minnesota franchise to enter the National Football league.
+He would be owner/coach and probably a player to if the NFL accepted the application.

-Blood’s entry was one of three potential franchises considered to be added as a tenth team to the league.
-The front runner was the Los Angeles Bulldogs who had been given a probationary status in 1936 and had gone 3-2-1 (6-3-1 overall) against NFL teams including beating Pittsburgh.
+Blood’s entry was one of three potential franchises the NFL considered adding as a tenth team.
+The front runner was the Los Angeles Bulldogs on probationary status in 1936.
+The Bulldogs went 3-2-1 (6-3-1 overall) against NFL teams including beating Pittsburgh.
 However, the Cleveland Rams, runners up of the American Football League, now ironically back in Los Angeles, was awarded the franchise.
-This of course freed up Johnny Blood who accepted his contract around February 20th.
+This of course freed up Johnny Blood who accepted his contract around February 20.

-Art Rooney had selected former college stars as his first three selections: We have already written about Jap Douds of Washington & Jefferson; Luby DiMeollo of Pitt and Joe Bach of Notre Dame.
+Art Rooney hired former college stars as his first three selections: We have already written about Jap Douds of Washington & Jefferson; Luby DiMeollo of Pitt and Joe Bach of Notre Dame.
 This time, the Prez selected a coach who was more known for his play in the NFL than in college.
-Johnny Blood did play some college football at Saint John’s University in Minnesota.
-He had transferred to Notre Dame but was suspended from the team for some debauchery and never did play for the Irish.
+Johnny Blood played some college football at Saint John’s University in Minnesota.
+He transferred to Notre Dame but was suspended from the team for some debauchery and never did play for the Irish.

-But the “Vagabond Halfback” could compensate for his extracurricular activities with some outstanding feats on the playing field.
+But the “Vagabond Halfback” compensated for his extracurricular activities with outstanding feats on the playing field.
 The earliest record of Blood playing in the NFL was with the Milwaukee Badgers in 1925.
 He shifted to the Duluth Eskimos for two season and even played for the Pottsville Maroons with another future Steelers coach Walt Kiesling before finding his longest home in Green Bay with the Packers.
-He would play seven seasons for Green Bay that included four NFL championships.
-His most prolific season was 1931 when he had 13 touchdowns – 11 receptions and even chipped in an extra point to total 84.
-That was 29% of Green Bay’s scoring that year leading them to a 12-2 record and their 3rd consecutive championship.
+He played seven seasons for Green Bay including four NFL championship seasons.
+His most prolific season was 1931 when he had 13 touchdowns – 11 receptions, two rushing and even chipped in a pick-six.
+He led the league with 78 points.
+That was 29% of Green Bay’s scoring that year leading them to a 12-2 record and their third consecutive championship.

-By the time he retired from playing he was the original ironman with a then record 14 seasons played.
-His teammate and coaching partner was number two all-time with 13 seasons played.
-That record would hold until Mel Hein of the New York Giants would play in his 15th season in 1945.
+By the time he retired from playing he was the original iron-man with a then record 14 seasons played.
+Walt Kiesling, his teammate and coaching partner was number two all-time with 13 seasons played.
+That record held until Mel Hein of the New York Giants played his fifteenth season in 1945.
 Blood is an inaugural member of the NFL Hall of Fame elected in 1963 and an inaugural member of the Green Bay Packer Hall of Fame.
-Some articles mention the possibility that he played for the Minneapolis Marines which would give him a 15th seasons but I was unable to substantiate those claims.
+Some articles mention the possibility that he played for the Minneapolis Marines which would give him a 15 seasons played but I was unable to substantiate those claims.